drupal-ukraine/advanced_forum/README.txt

 advanced_forum.css
 * Contains the CSS to style the forums

-node-forum.tpl.php:
-* The template file for both posts and comments in the forum.
-The variables available are listed at the top.
-This file can be change to suit your layout.

 forum-display.tpl.php
-* Over all forum display
+* Over-all forum display

 forum-list.tpl.php
 * Table that lists the forums

 forum-topics.tpl.php
 * Listing of topics in a single forum

+forum-thread.tpl.php:
+* The template file for both posts and comments in the forum.
+The variables available are listed at the top.
+This file can be change to suit your layout.

 user_postcounts.module:
 * Maintains the user forum post count